 Guest essay by Duane Lindberg

-Rev. Lindberg is author of the Nordskog Publishing title The Kingdom of the Rings.
+Rev. Lindberg, PhD, is author of the Nordskog Publishing title The Kingdom of the Rings.
 With over 50 years of pastoral ministry, he served as presiding bishop (emeritus) of the American Association of Lutheran Churches, was instrumental in founding the American Lutheran Theological Seminary, served as adjunct professor in areas of church history and systematic, and taught medieval history at Upper Iowa University.